Covid 19 coronavirus: Auckland Airport looking to raise $1.2 billion

 "The outbreak of Covid-19 has changed travel and trade markets virtually overnight, and like many organisations, our business has been materially impacted.
 Auckland Airport will have a critical role to play in New Zealand's long-term recovery, and we need to act now to secure our future."

-The airport acknowledged its banks had given it significant support in recent weeks "including covenant waivers from its banking group and extensions to all bank facilities due to mature before 31 December 2021"
+The airport acknowledged its banks had given it significant support in recent weeks "including covenant waivers from its banking group and extensions to all bank facilities due to mature before 31 December 2021".
+The airport added that relief from its banking covenants "is conditional on the equity raising".

 Auckland Council owns just under 22 per cent of the airport's shares.

 A spokeswoman for the council could not immediately comment on whether the council would participate in the placement.

+If the council does not participate, its shareholding will be significantly diluted.

+The share placement is being conducted through a bookbuild process at which investors who are invited to take part bid for blocks of shares at different prices.
+If demand is not sufficient for the organisers to sell the shares for at least $4.50 the underwriters, believed to be Citi, Credit Suisse and Jarden, will take the shares themselves.

 - More to follow